exsitu-projects/ilatex/TECHNICAL-GUIDE.md

-## Communication between the core and the webview
+## Exchanging messages with the webview

 To facilitate message passing between views and models, communication endpoints between the core and the webview are both represented by an abstract _messenger_ ([`AbstractMessenger`]), which is parametrised by the types of the messages it can send and receive.
 It is concretised differently on the model side, in the core of the extension ([`WebviewMessenger`]), and on the view side, in the webview ([`Messenger`]).